andrewthederp/Disgames/docs/mixins/madlib.md

 ### What is Madlib

-Madlib is an api library that will allow you to create a paragraph by passing in a list of words as inputed.
+Madlib is an api library that will allow you to create a paragraph by passing in a list of words as inputted.

 ### How to play